Manual of Procedure II. Structure of Baltimore Yearly Meeting of the Religious Society of Friends

 Baltimore Yearly Meeting has adopted policies that govern the Trustees.
-These policies include the Whistle Blower (Appendix B to this Manual), Conflict of Interest (Appendix C to this Manual), and Youth Safety Policies (Appendix D to this Manual).
-Trustee review reinforces the Yearly Meeting's intention that all committee members and corporate practices uphold these policies.
+These policies include the Whistle Blower (Appendix B to this Manual), Conflict of Interest (Appendix C to this Manual), and Youth Safety (Appendix D to this Manual) Policies.
+Trustee review reinforces the Yearly Meeting’s intention that all committee members and corporate practices uphold these policies.

 It is the policy of Baltimore Yearly Meeting that the Trustees will keep contemporaneous minutes of all meetings.
 These minutes are to be sent to the Yearly Meeting Office in a timely fashion for retention.

 The Youth Safety Policy Working Group (YSPWG) is under the care of the Trustees.
-YSPWG includes the following: General Secretary, Youth Programs Manager, Camp Program Manager, Presiding Clerk, Clerk of Supervisory Committee, Clerk of Trustees (or a designated member of Trustees), Clerk of Youth Programs Committee (or a designated member of that Committee), Clerk of Camping Program Committee (or a designated member of that Committee), Clerk of Religious Education Committee (or a designated member of that Committee), Clerk of Junior Yearly Meeting Staff (or a designated member of JYM staff), and others as needed.
+The Working Group includes the following: General Secretary, Youth Programs Manager, Camp Program Manager, Presiding Clerk, Clerk of Supervisory Committee, Clerk of Trustees (or a designated member of Trustees), Clerk of Youth Programs Committee (or a designated member of that Committee), Clerk of Camping Program Committee (or a designated member of that Committee), Clerk of Religious Education Committee (or a designated member of that Committee), Clerk of Junior Yearly Meeting Staff (or a designated member of JYM staff), and others as needed.
 YSPWG meets at least once per year to review the current Youth Safety Policy, and to discuss any youth safety concerns that may have arisen.
 Trustees appoint a Trustee to serve as convener of the YSPWG.
 Throughout the year, the General Secretary keeps the members of YSPWG informed about best practices for youth safety, as information becomes available.
 YSPWG stands ready to address, in a timely manner, any youth safety policy issues that may arise.